 Agricultural production.
-At the end of each turn, once each player should have completed the previous steps, the facilitator should have distributed "equivalent rice coupons" to each player, representing the production of the player's various crops:
+At the end of each turn, once each player had completed the previous steps, the facilitator distributed "equivalent rice coupons" to each player, representing the production of the player's various crops:

-- For paddy fields, the production was fixed at 400 kg paddy/1000m/year for a 1-cycle field and 700 kg paddy/1000m/year for a 2-cycle field. - For fruit trees, the production was fixed at the equivalent of 900 kg paddy/ 1000m/year from the fifth year of cultivation onwards. - For upland rice, the production depended on the forest type and the number of cropping cycles (Table 1).
+- For paddy fields, the production was fixed at 400 kg paddy/1000m2/year for a 1-cycle field and 700 kg paddy/1000m2/year for a 2-cycle field. - For fruit trees, the production was fixed at the equivalent of 900 kg $paddy/1000m^2/year$ from the fifth year of cultivation onwards. - For upland rice, the production depended on the forest type and the number of cropping cycles (Table 1).